komerpoodari/CarND-Path-Planning-Project/README.md

 #### get_cost()
 This function returns cost associated with a lane change based on the relative speeds, and position estimates of the immediate vehicle in the front and in the back.
 This function is located in the vicinity of *main.cpp:[line #s 186 - 206]*.
 The cost is determined by how much cushion is available for ego car to switch into an adjacent lane.
-If there is relatively long space in the front as well as in the back of ego vehicles and the front vehicle faster than ego vehicle and the back vehicle in the lane is moving slower than ego vehicle, then the cost of switching is lesser.
+If there is relatively long space in the front as well as in the back of ego vehicle and the front vehicle faster than ego vehicle and the back vehicle in the lane is moving slower than ego vehicle, then the cost of switching is lesser.

 ### Behavior Planning
 The intuitive logic of *get_cost()* is useful in choosing left or right lane, when the ego vehicle is in the middle lane or continue in the middle lane.
 When ego vehicle is in one of edge lanes, the cost can be used to decide whether switch to middle lane or stay put in the current lane.